-In this section, we present the case of determining features important for interpreting the constructed model by reducing features with small contribution ratios.

-We apply Balanced Random Forest [3] which extends Random Forest [2], a popular supervised learning method in machine learning, to lunar and planetary science to verify the key features in analysis.
+Next, we will describe the case of determining features important for interpreting the constructed model by reducing features with small contribution ratios.
+We apply Balanced Random Forest [8], which extends Random Forest [33], a popular supervised learning method in machine learning, to lunar and planetary science to verify the key features in analysis.
 Our verification method tries to confirm whether the known seismic source labels can be reproduced by Balanced Random Forest using the features described below based on the features constructed from the moonquakes with the seismic source label of the known moonquake as the correct label.